When starting an internet radio station, a vital decision before you launch is which streaming technology to use.

 How to monitor your stream

-Regardless of whether you use Icecast or Shoutcast, you’ll want to use a service to monitor your radio station.
-This is essential since otherwise you won’t know if it goes offline.
+Whether you use Icecast or Shoutcast, you’ll want to use a service to monitor your radio station.
+This is essential since.
+Otherwise, you won’t know if it goes offline.

 Some streaming providers will monitor your radio station for you and let you know when it’s down, so be sure to check if yours offers this service.

-Overall, Icecast-KH is the current winner in every category other than the vendor’s directory listing.
+Icecast-KH is the current winner in every category besides the vendor’s directory listing.
 Since there are many free online directories, the best choice in most cases is to go with Icecast-KH for your internet radio station.